Azacitidine

 Your course of chemotherapy

-You usually have a course of several cycles of treatment over a few months.
-After this you will see your doctor.
-You usually continue the treatment for as long as it is helping.
+You usually have a course of several cycles of treatment over several months.
+Your cancer team will discuss your treatment plan with you.

 About side effects